Associate & Owner

 Since her first year of physie, Millie has competed at the National Level.
 She has made a number of National Finals and has also been awarded a National Place on four occasions, with her highest placing being a National 3rd.

-Millie began teaching at Belrose Physie & Dance in 2012, teaching alongside her Aunty, Jemma Owens.
-Millie teaches all ages, although she especially enjoys the challenge of teaching the 13-15 years, Seniors, Ladies and Technique classes.
+Millie began teaching at Belrose Physie & Dance in 2012, teaching alongside her Aunty, Jemma.
 Amongst her highlights as a physie teacher are assisting her students in achieving National Finals and Placings, including two National Titles.
-She is also notably proud of achieving both a 1st and 4th Place in the A Grade 13-15 year Team Section in 2016.

 Olivia has been dancing since she was 3 years old.
 She started physie when she was 8 and loves it!
 She is trained in classical ballet, contemporary, lyrical, jazz and musical theatre but her passion is physie.
-Since starting physie she has competed at National 4 years running- yet to make a final she is working hard toward getting to the Opera House finals this year!
-Olivia has also been a part of 3 winning Belrose teams!
+Since starting physie she has competed at Nationals 4 years running and has been a part of 3 winning Belrose teams!

-Olivia started assisting Jemma 2 years ago- demonstrating in the 5-8s class.
-This year she is co-teaching the tiny tots and assisting with the 5-8s class with Jemma.
+Olivia started assisting Jemma 4 years ago- demonstrating in the 5-8s class.
+This year she will be teaching the 9-12s class.

 Eloise has been dancing since the age of 3 and has been a member of Belrose Physie and dance since the age of 8.
 During her time at Belrose Physie, Eloise has competed in the APDA National Championships for 5 consecutive years and has also competed in many award winning teams for the club.